the CNA salary: 3 Types of CNAs with big salary – Which One Are You?

 c.
 Geriatric Nursing Assistant (GNA)

 GNAs specialize in elderly care and often work in nursing homes or assisted living facilities.
-With the aging population, the demand for GNAs is increasing, and they are typically compensated more for their specialized skills in geriatric care.
+With the aging population, the demand for GNAs is increasing, and they are typically compensated more for their specialized skills in senior care.

 How to Become a GNA: